 We have incurred, and may continue to incur, significant expenses to comply with evolving mandatory privacy and security standards and protocols imposed by law, regulation, industry standards, shifting merchant and customer expectations, or contractual obligations, and we may not be able to respond quickly or effectively to regulatory, legislative and other developments.
 These changes may in turn impair our ability to offer our existing or planned features, products and services and/or increase our cost of doing business.

-We publicly post documentation regarding our privacy practices.
-Although we endeavor to comply with our published policies and documentation, we may at times fail to do so or be alleged to have failed to do so.
-Any failure or perceived failure by us to comply with our privacy policies or any applicable federal, state or foreign laws and regulations relating to data privacy and security could result in damage to our reputation, as well as proceedings or data protection, information security litigation by governmental agencies or consumer-protection related laws, regulations, orders or industry standards, or contractual requirements, could expose other third parties, including class action privacy litigation in certain jurisdictions, which would subject us to costly litigation, significant fines, sanctions, awards, fines or judgments, civil and/or criminal injunctions, penalties or negative publicity, and judgments.
-Any of the foregoing could materially and adversely affect have a material adverse effect on our business, financial condition, and results of operations. operations and prospects.
+Any failure or perceived failure by us to comply with any applicable federal, state or foreign laws and regulations relating to data privacy and security could result in damage to our reputation, as well as proceedings or litigation by governmental agencies or other third parties, including class action privacy litigation in certain jurisdictions, which would subject us to significant fines, sanctions, awards, injunctions, penalties or judgments.
+Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations and prospects.

-The publication use of new and evolving technologies, such as artificial intelligence, in our privacy policy offerings may result in spending material resources and presents risks and challenges that can impact our business including by posing security and other documentation risks to our confidential information, proprietary information and personal information, and as a result we may be exposed to reputational harm and liability.
+The use of new and evolving technologies, such as artificial intelligence, in our offerings may result in spending material resources and presents risks and challenges that can impact our business including by posing security and other risks to our confidential information, proprietary information and personal information, and as a result we may be exposed to reputational harm and liability.